 Now select the certificate request you just created.

-Download the certificate (.cer) by clicking on Download and open it for import into the keychain management.
+Download the certificate (.cer) by clicking on Download.

-Upload your certificate in .p12 format directly to Signalize: Settings → General → Safari APNS Certificate.
-The certificate will be checked by us during upload.
-You also need to upload an image (e.g. your logo) which will appear in your Safari Push messages as your standard image.
-Please note that this image cannot be changed for new messages – as with other push types.
+Upload your certificate in .cer format directly in Signalize: Settings → Certificates→ Apple Safari.
+The certificate will be checked by us during the upload.
+You also need to upload an image (e.g. your logo), which will appear by default in your Safari push messages.
+Please note that this image cannot be changed for each new message, as it is the case with other push types.

-You have three options to upload your standard image:
+There are three ways to upload your default image: